Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 This returns a list of group nodes which you will use to add some circles and text.

 Let's draw some circles.
-This will draw a circle between the world, each country, and each city.
 The cities will be positioned within a country, and countries will all be positioned within the world.

 Notice that each circle is transformed and the `x` and `y` values that were created when we "packed" our data.